-15 Instagram tips for better photos and compositions
+15 Instagram tips for better photos and compositions to try now

 For me, taking a photography should be about telling inspiring stories visually with your photography.
 Learning to train your eye to capture the details and images out of the ordinary, or with your own viewpoint and personal branding is key to a well presented Instagram feed.
 Now the question of photography via cell phone or more advanced cameras for Instagramming is discussed a lot and really there are no rules for this platform.
 Only you can decide what your main objective is on Instagram, and to create a personal brand that is easily recognized and popular.
 I typically upload my Samsung android images with minor editing to the image.
 For me it really is about being instant and being as authentic as possible, instead of presenting a slick or completely manipulated image.
 Whether you are using Instagram just for fun, business or developing a personal brand, I have included many tips and suggestions below focusing on the visual presentation.
 Please do try and experiment with these photography tips and guidelines, and I hope that you will end up creating a more dynamic and attractive Instagram feed.